 Scissors Dance Danza de las Tijeras

-Legend says this Peruvian scissor dance history began centuries ago as a ritual competition between Andean priests.
-Today it remains a mesmerizing symbol of cultural resilience and devotion demanding absolute physical mastery.
+- The History: This traditional dance of Peru began centuries ago as a ritual competition between Andean priests and remains a mesmerizing symbol of cultural resistance.

 Shapis of Chupaca